S562015/my2-kunkala/README.md

 # my2-kunkala
-This repo is part of WebApps course work.
+This repo is part of WebApps course work Lab-2.